vindarel/bookshops/README.md

-# Datasources: Web scraping to get book informations
+# Web scraping to get book informations

 This library is to get book informations.
 We can search with **keywords**, with the **isbn**, with an **advanced search**, and do **pagination**.